 Along with species native to North America, imported ladybugs have had an illustrious history of salvaging crops and decorative landscaping from destructive aphids, psyllids, and other soft-bodied insect pests.
-Ladybugs (known as ladybirds in the United

-Kingdom) constitute a major component of the predator arm of biological pest control in agriculture and horticulture (other components include natural enemies, pathogens, and parasites).
-Usual advantages of employing predators for pest control include their self-perpetuation, selective choice of prey, and dearth of collateral damage (the predator usually creates no new environmental problems).
-Exemplifying the truism "for every rule there is an exception", Harmonia axyridis is not selective in its prey and is becoming a severe environmental problem in the Americas, Europe, and other parts of the world.
+Ladybugs (known as ladybirds in the United Kingdom) constitute a major component of the predator arm of biological pest control in agriculture and horticulture (other components include natural enemies, pathogens, and parasites).
+Usual advantages of using predators for pest control include their self-perpetuation, selective choice of prey, and dearth of collateral damage (the predator usually creates no new environmental problems).
+Exemplifying the truism "for every rule there is an exception," H. axyridis is not selective in its prey and is becoming a severe environmental problem in the Americas, Europe, and other parts of the world.

-Initially introduced from Asia into the west coast of the United States in 1916 and 1964 for biological pest control in the citrus and other agricultural endeavors, additional releases of Harmonia axyridis by the United States Department of Agriculture (USDA) occurred between 1978 and 1982.
-In its Agriculture Research Service Release Program the USDA released small numbers of Harmonia axyridis into Washington, Louisiana, Mississippi, Georgia, the District of Columbia, Maryland, Ohio, Pennsylvania, Delaware, Connecticut, and Maine.
-Similar releases were made in Canada.
-Easy to grow in captivity in local communities, entrepreneurs also raised and sold Harmonia axyridis for home and agricultural use in the subsequent two decades.
-The first feral population of Harmonia axyridis was reported in Louisiana in 1988.^{2,3}
+Initially introduced from Asia into the West Coast of the United States in 1916 and 1964 for biological pest control in the citrus and other agricultural endeavors, additional releases of H. axyridis by the United States Department of Agriculture occurred between 1978 and 1982.
+In its Agriculture Research Service Release Program the United States Department of Agriculture released small numbers of H. axyridis into Washington, Louisiana, Mississippi, Georgia, the District of Columbia, Maryland, Ohio, Pennsylvania, Delaware, Connecticut, and Maine.
+Similar releases were made in